-The palace itself is open most days of the year and hosts a whole heap of events, ghost tours and the most famous maze in the world!
+The palace itself is open most days of the year, if you book these Hampton Court Palace entry tickets, and hosts a whole heap of events, ghost tours and the most famous maze in the world!

 Just make sure to book your tickets online before your visit.
-It’s always cheaper to book direct, too.
+You don’t want to miss a visit for lack of planning.

 5.)
 Tower of London

 Now, you might not think of the Tower of London as a palace, but it is!

 Officially known as Her Majesty’s Royal Palace and Fortress of the Tower of London, it’s home to a long (and sometimes) dark history that can be explored today.